gvwilson/thirdbit/src/fiction/santas/index.md

 Every once in a while,
 though,
-Shady Ann raised her hand in warning.
+the santa raised her hand in warning.
 Finner held his breath while heavy steps thudded on the ground above their heads.
 Neither of them moved until the sound had receded into the distance.

 Finally the train was ready,
 or at least ready enough.
-Shady Ann assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
+The santa assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
 "We can't go straight to factory—that would give away the workshop's location," she explained,